Never Forget

 We’re working to find a solution to EEHV

-This complex and lethal disease is having a catastrophic effect on the global conservation of the Asian elephant and we want to find a solution to the problem as soon as possible to stop more elephants from dying.
+This devastating and lethal disease is having a catastrophic effect on the global conservation of Asian elephants.
+We’re working to find a solution to the problem as soon as possible to stop more elephants from dying.

 EEHV RESEARCH MILESTONE